What is Nursing and the Nursing Practice?

 Nursing practice involves a diverse array of responsibilities, such as offering direct patient care, administering medications, aiding with diagnostic tests, and collaborating with other healthcare professionals.

 The application of nursing knowledge, skills, and principles is essential to deliver safe and effective care.
-Nusing Process is the base of nursing practice, key elements of nursing process include:
+The nursing process is the base of nursing practice, key elements of the nursing process include:

-Nursing profession is not restricted to hospitals only.
+The Nursing Healthcare Profession is not restricted to hospitals only.
 It encompasses a broad range of healthcare settings, including community health, schools, home healthcare, and specialized areas such as critical care, pediatrics, mental health, and more.

-Nurses are actively involved in health promotion, disease prevention, and public health initiatives.
+Nurses are actively involved in health promotion, disease prevention, and National Health Initiatives.

 Who are the Recipients of Nursing Care?